 At their core, Social Impact Bonds are proposed to have three key constituent elements:

-• commissioner, for example a government department or public agency directly responsible for a specific public policy area), that is willing to pay initial investors a specific amount for a contracted social outcome once it has been achieved;
+- a commissioner, for example a government department or public agency directly responsible for a specific public policy area), that is willing to pay initial investors a specific amount for a contracted social outcome once it has been achieved;

-• service provider, for example a social enterprise or civil society organisation, that develops a social intervention, directly addressing the contracted social outcome;
+- a service provider, for example a social enterprise or civil society organisation, that develops a social intervention, directly addressing the contracted social outcome;

-• social investor that are willing to make the initial investment to provide service providers the working capital for that intervention, assuming the financial risk.
+- a social investor that are willing to make the initial investment to provide service providers the working capital for that intervention, assuming the financial risk.

 The underpinning logic is that the commissioner transfers the financial risk of failure of a SIB to the initial social investors, without reducing the overall level of social or welfare services performed (European Commission 2020).
 Focusing on outcomes, rather than on outputs or the cost of services alone, service providers are supposed to be incentivised to innovate and collaborate on service provisioning.
 Longer-term SIBs contracts provide them extra investment for service delivery, as well as the stability and time necessary to gain the trust of service beneficiaries.
 In addition, it is argued that the service provider is immediately provided with a large amount of funding to deliver a social service or intervention.
 This financial boost affords them the flexibility and means to provide their service according to what achieves the best outcome while also promoting experimentation and innovation.
 The social investors are meant to be paid by the commissioner if (and only if) the contracted social outcomes are achieved.